 Study Location: Broomfield Hall

-Subject Studied: Public Services and Security
+Subject Studied: Public Services

 Public services student Luke named Derbyshire Police Cadet of Year